 Public Adoption (Adoption from Foster Care)

 Adopting from the Foster Care System (also called “public adoption”) consists of creating a “no matter what” home for children who cannot be successfully reunited with their birth families for a variety of reasons.
 You may have heard about the thousands of children in the United States who linger in foster care each year, waiting for a family.
 No one wants this to be a child’s or teen’s reality.
 As you are beginning your information-gathering journey, we want you to know that 70% of the children who enter Wisconsin’s foster care system are successfully reunited with their birth families.
 Many of the children who enter foster care in our state need love and care for shorter periods of time from foster parents.
 So what about the other 30%?
 When children cannot be successfully reunited with their birth families, the child welfare system works to locate a family through adoption or guardianship.
 The good news for the children in Wisconsin’s system is that 80% of the time, those families are either relatives or the foster parents they currently live with.
 This is good for children because it means fewer moves and less disruption in their lives.
-What this means is that the percentage of children in need of an unknown or new “no matter what” family is smaller than what is sometimes perceived by those wishing to adopt.
+This means that the percentage of children in need of a “no matter what” family is smaller than what is sometimes perceived by those wishing to adopt.
 Nonetheless, these children need parents and highly committed, patient, flexible, and enduring families.
 Many of the children and youth for whom we are hoping to help find permanent family connections have been involved in the child welfare system for an extended period of time and possess emotional scars as a result of abuse, neglect, or even abandonment.

 Relative Adoption